pkgcloud/pkgcloud/README.md

 <a name="storage"></a>
 ## Storage

-The `pkgcloud.storage` service is designed to make it easy to upload and download files to various infrastructure providers. **_Special attention has been paid so that methods are stream-capable._**
+The `pkgcloud.storage` service is designed to make it easy to upload and download files to various infrastructure providers. **_Special attention has been paid so that methods are streams and pipe-capable._**

 To get started with a `pkgcloud.storage` client just create one: